Explore ways to tackle the 5 Deadly Mistakes in Requirements Management (with Examples):

 Without even addressing the standard compliance, if you plan on making changes to your project (which you should), then traceability is a must, and this is when a requirements management system like Visure Requirements becomes necessary to make it an affordable task and ease the burden.

-The requirements management tool becomes the single source of truth, for keeping all data accessible and interconnected.
+The requirement management tool becomes the single source of truth for keeping all data accessible and interconnected.

 About the Author

-This article is written for STH by Fernando Valera – Chief Technical Officer at Visure Solutions, Inc.
+This article was written for STH by Fernando Valera, Chief Technical Officer at Visure Solutions, Inc.

-He has participated in the deployment of Requirements Engineering methodologies, processes and tools in companies in many countries, in sectors such as automotive, medical devices, banking and finance, aerospace and defense and IT, training over 500 people in total.
+He has participated in the deployment of Requirements Engineering methodologies, processes, and tools in companies in many countries, in sectors such as automotive, medical devices, banking and finance, aerospace and defence, and IT, training over 500 people in total.

-He was relocated in 2012 to Visure Solutions, Inc. headquarters in San Francisco as CTO, where he currently leads the company's effort to bring state-of-the-art Requirements ALM Platform to help customers address compliance needs, and bring high-quality products on time and on budget.
+He was relocated in 2012 to Visure Solutions, Inc. headquarters in San Francisco as CTO, where he currently leads the company’s efforts to bring state-of-the-art Requirements ALM Platform to help customers address compliance needs and bring high-quality products on time and on budget.

 Have you ever faced any of the above issues in your project?
 Feel free to share your experiences with us in the comments section below!!